Cuauhtémoc, Mexico City: 20th century

-In 1928, President Álvaro Obregón divided the rapidly growing Federal District area into thirteen boroughs (delegaciones), with what was then the city proper designated as the Cuauhtémoc borough.
-While the borough still remained the center of city's commerce, politics, academia and culture during the first half of the 20th century, this historic center began going into decline as the wealthy moved out into the new western colonias as early as the end of 19th century.
-By the 1950s, the country's main university UNAM moved almost all of its facilities out of the borough and into the newly built Ciudad Universitaria in the south of the city.
-In the 1940s, the city government froze rents in the borough and by the late 1990s, when this was finally repealed, many tenants were paying the same prices they were in the 1950s.With no financial incentive to keep up their properties, landlords let their buildings disintegrate.
-Most of this occurred in the historic center, but this phenomenon also presented itself in other areas such as Colonia San Rafael and the Centro Urbano Benito Juárez as well.
+In 1928, President Álvaro Obregón divided the rapidly growing Federal District area into 13 boroughs (delegaciones), with what was then the city proper designated as the Cuauhtémoc borough.
+While the borough still remained the center of city's commerce, politics, academia, and culture during the first half of the 20th century, this historic center began going into decline, as the wealthy moved out into the new western colonias as early as the end of 19th century.
+By the 1950s, the country's main university, UNAM, moved almost all of its facilities out of the borough and into the newly built Ciudad Universitaria in the south of the city.
+In the 1940s, the city government froze rents in the borough, and by the late 1990s, when this was finally repealed, many tenants were paying the same prices they were in the 1950s.
+With no financial incentive to keep up their properties, landlords let their buildings disintegrate.
+Most of this occurred in the historic center, but this phenomenon also presented itself in other areas, such as Colonia San Rafael and the Centro Urbano Benito Juárez, as well.

 Since the 1950s, the city has received the highest number of migrants from other parts of Mexico.
-Most of these come from very rural areas of the country and a significant percentage speak an indigenous language with Spanish as a second language, or do not speak Spanish at all.
-As of 2005, seven percent of the borough's population is made up of these migrants.
-These migrants have put strains on services such as education.
+Most of these come from very rural areas of the country, and a significant percentage speak an indigenous language with Spanish as a second language, or do not speak Spanish at all.
+As of 2005, seven percent of the borough's population is made up of these migrants, who have put strains on services such as education.